-In the Oval Office, Trump said he told Netanyahu “don’t do that,” and added Netanyahu “won’t do that,” and said that stopping the attacks would prevent things from getting worse.
-He said the relationship between the US and Israel is mostly coordinated, though each country is independent.
+In the Oval Office, Trump said he told Netanyahu, “I told him, don’t do that.”
+He also said Netanyahu “won’t do that,” and presented this as a way to stop things from getting even worse.
+Trump described the relationship between the US and Israel as mostly in agreement, though they operate somewhat separately.

-Trump said on social media that he “knew nothing about this particular attack,” which shows the disagreement between the two countries about how much they planned the operation together.
-He also said Israel wouldn’t respond unless Iran attacked “innocent” countries, and promised a very strong response if Iran attacked energy resources they both use again.
+Trump said on social media he “knew nothing about this particular attack,” which shows the trouble in how much the two countries planned these actions together.
+He also said Israel won’t attack unless Iran goes after “innocent” countries, and promised a very strong response if Iran attacks energy sources they both rely on.

 Disputed accounts over US awareness and coordination

-People working for the government and other people with knowledge of the situation give different explanations about whether the US knew about, or worked with Israel on, the attack on Iran’s offshore gas field.
-Someone in Israel who knows about the operation said Washington was included in the planning.
-A person in the US also said Washington knew the attack was happening.
+People within the government and other sources give different stories about whether the US knew about, or even helped plan, the attack on Iran’s gas field in the sea.
+Someone in Israel who knows about the operation said Washington was involved in the planning.
+Also, a source in the US said Washington knew the attack was going to happen.

-These accounts are different from the President’s original statement that he hadn’t known anything about it, and show a frequent difference between what’s said publicly and what the intelligence agencies or military are actually doing.
-This difference in information makes it harder to get the political message across, and makes you wonder about the process of discussing and approving sensitive military actions.
+These accounts are different from the president’s first statement that he didn’t know anything beforehand, and this shows a repeated difference between what the president says publicly and what intelligence and military people are doing or sharing.
+These inconsistencies make it harder to communicate with the public and make you wonder about the process for deciding on sensitive military actions.

 Impact on regional energy supplies and markets

-The attack on the Iranian part of the South Pars gas field started a series of attacks throughout the Gulf, including some that damaged major facilities that make liquefied natural gas.
-One Gulf facility that makes a large amount of the world’s gas said it lost almost 20% of what it can export after being attacked.
+The attack on the Iranian part of the South Pars gas field caused a series of attacks all over the Gulf.
+Some of these damaged major facilities that make liquefied natural gas.
+One Gulf facility, which makes a large part of the world’s gas, said it lost almost 20% of its ability to export gas after being attacked.

-The problems with energy supply quickly affected the energy markets.
-Stock markets around the world went down and the price of natural gas went up as traders considered the risk to the supply.
-Damage to oil refineries and plants that make LNG in the region have immediate effects on business, and raise worries about having enough fuel for the winter and long-term ways to get fuel from different places.
+The interruption of energy supplies really affected the energy markets.
+Stock markets around the world went down, and the price of natural gas went up quickly, as people buying and selling tried to account for the risk of not having enough supply.
+Damage to gas processing plants and oil refineries in the region has an immediate effect on business, and raises worries about having enough fuel for the winter and finding different sources of supply in the future.

 US troop deployment stance and military considerations